 2 CNL Healthcare Properties II has a limited operating history.
 The prior performance of real estate programs sponsored by CNL may not be indicative of the future results of CNL Healthcare Properties II.
 During select periods, some REIT programs sponsored by CNL had a backlog of redemption requests that were unfulfilled and experienced net operating losses.
 In addition, two REITs have taken impairment charges on certain properties.
 During and after the global financial crisis in 2008, some REITs experienced declining performance which impacted the REITs' valuation.

-3 CNL Healthcare Properties II intends to qualify and elect REIT tax status beginning with the first year in which it commences material operations, the taxable year ending Dec.
+3 CNL Healthcare Properties II intends to qualify and elect REIT tax status beginning with the taxable year ending Dec.
 31, 2017.

 4 There is no guarantee of future distributions or that distributions will be paid at all.
 Due to the high levels of investment costs and fees incurred during the REIT's initial phase, distributions will not be fully covered by cash flows from operating activities and will be paid from expense waivers, borrowings and offering proceeds.
 For the nine months ended Sept.
 30, 2017, approximately 49 percent of cash distributions were covered by operating cash flow and 51 percent were funded by offering proceeds.
 For the year ended Dec.
 31, 2016, distributions were not covered by operating cash flow and were 100 percent funded by offering proceeds.
 Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable, can reduce investors’ overall return and may be dilutive.